¿NECESITA INSCRIBIRSE? Busque entre nuestros planes

 Prior Authorization must be obtained for the following services, except for Urgent Care or Emergency Services.
 This list is not exhaustive, to confirm if a specific service requires Prior Authorization, please contact Member Services.

 - Non-Emergency Health Care Services provided by Non-Network Providers;

 - Diagnostic Tests such as specialized labs, procedures and high technology imaging;

 - Nutritional supplements;

 - Transplant services.

-Prior Authorization requests must be received by telephone, efax, or provider portal as follows:
+Prior Authorization (medical and behavioral health) requests must be received by telephone, efax, or provider portal as follows: